 You know they're KILLER tomatoes if they start sending threatening messages. http://t.co/fq56wEom— Huge (@hugeinc) September 5, 2012

-The Twitter feed of global digital agency Huge is a great resource for design related posts.
+The Twitter feed of the, er, huge global agency Huge is a great resource for design related posts.
 Not ones to be selfish, the team regularly support and share their fellow designers work and news.
 They have also mastered the art of using 140 characters to attract attention too.
 Killer tomatoes?
 Come on, who wouldn't want to read about that?

 Just announced: Bierut, Miller, Oberman, Opara, Scher & Stout at the Designers & Books Fair, October 27 http://t.co/D1bJR0dc— Pentagram Design (@pentagram) September 6, 2012